Volunia: History

-The name Volunia stems from the words “volo” (flight) and “luna” (moon), because – as Marchiori says – he wanted to evoke the quantum leap his social search engine was trying to deliver.
-The Volunia project has been entirely developed in Italy: the head office is located in Padua, the servers are located in Sardinia and hosted by Tiscali, and the whole team, formed by 14 people, is Italian.
+The name Volunia stems from the words "volo" (flight) and "luna" (moon), because – as Marchiori said – he wanted to evoke the quantum leap his social search engine was trying to deliver.
+The Volunia project was entirely developed in Italy: the head office was located in Padua, the servers were located in Sardinia and hosted by Tiscali, and the whole team, formed by 14 people, was Italian.

 The project

-Volunia differs from normal search engines in that, while it crawls the web and indexes websites, it builds the ranking using the comments and opinions of other users.
+Volunia differed from normal search engines in that, while it crawled the web and indexed websites, it built the ranking using the comments and opinions of other users.

-The Volunia service allows people to interact with each other in every page they visit, as well as with the web sites' owners.
-Volunia uses a system similar to Sidewiki.
-Volunia also introduces for the first time a "fly-over" map visualization for every web site, where every web site is turned into a city metaphor, also representing social information.
+The Volunia service allowed people to interact with each other in every page they visit, as well as with the web sites' owners.
+Volunia used a system similar to Sidewiki.
+Volunia also introduced for the first time a "fly-over" map visualization for every web site, where every web site was turned into a city metaphor, also representing social information.

-According to Marchiori, Volunia is not a competitor to the existing search engines, staying on an alternative level.
-Despite what Marchiori said, some people in the internet community consider Volunia a challenge and a potential competitor for Google.
+According to Marchiori, Volunia was not meant to be a competitor to the existing search engines, staying on an alternative level.
+Despite what Marchiori had said, some people in the internet community considered Volunia a challenge and a potential competitor for Google.